saboorgee/klarna-checkout-nopcommerce/README.md

 ### From Package

-1. Download zip from the download page.
+1. Download zip from the [release](https://github.com/Motillo/klarna-checkout-nopcommerce/releases) page.
 2. Unzip the content into the `Plugins` folder.
 3. (Optional) Modify views if needed.
 4. Install and configure the plugin through nopCommerce's administration interface.